- Demand for ESG skills is outpacing supply, with 77% of financial professionals reporting a sustainability skills shortage at their organisation.

 - Capital Monitor analysis finds that less than a fifth of ESG staff at top banks and asset management firms have formal education in a relevant field.

 - Finance execs are snapping up ESG certificates through online learning while business schools are starting to integrate ESG education into their courses.

-The rapid rise in demand for ESG jobs, particularly within the financial sector, is not being matched by the number of staff with appropriate skill sets, according to a January 2022 report from Toronto Finance International (TFI), which assessed the sustainability skills gap within the financial sector.
+The rapid rise in demand for ESG jobs, particularly within the financial sector, is not being matched by the number of staff with appropriate education, according to a January 2022 report from Toronto Finance International (TFI), which assessed the sustainability skills gap within the financial sector.